polyverse/zerotect/README.md

 [schema.json](./reference/schema.json) is the authoritative log format.

 You may use it to generate parsers.
 The schema contains documentation comments, explanations of fields, and so forth.

+## Contributing

+We believe that open-source and robust community contributions make everyone safer, therefore we accept pretty much ALL contributions so long as: (a) They don't break an existing use-case or dependant (b) They don't do something that is wildly out of scope of the project.

+Please read our [Code of Conduct](CODE_OF_CONDUCT.md), and our [Contribution Guidelines](CONTRIBUTING.md) before starting work on a new feature.